elanbennett/ITOps-OktaAPIScripts/README.md

-Some Example userflow functions for use with Okta API, relating to user updates, group manipulation, monitoring, etc
+Some example userflow functions for use with Okta API, relating to user updates, group manipulation, monitoring, etc